 As this case proves, people who attempt to cheat the SSDI system by receiving payments they do not qualify for are punished in criminal court.
 It is our hope that the media attention being paid to this case results in dissuading people from ever thinking about committing disability fraud.

 You should only collect disability benefits if you are truly unable to work.
-If you have questions about an application for benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation.
+If you have questions about an application for benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security disability lawyers